emrainey/embedded-superloop/README.md

 * No `C` casts when casting is needed.
 * No `#defines`, including macros.
 Instead replaced with `inline`d code, `using`s and other C++-isms.
 * No `CMSIS`.
-The Cortex System Structures are all defined locally as C++ bit-fields with the proper types _built in_.
+The Cortex System Structures are all defined locally as C++ bit-fields with the proper types _built in_ mainly using inspiration from the [peripheralyzer](https://github.com/emrainey/peripheralyzer) project.

 This bare-metal firmware also does not permit several C++ features in order to reduce failure modes: